The Master of Science in Nursing (MSN) degree at Eastern New Mexico University fulfills the following needs:

-The MSN degree at Eastern New Mexico University has been accepted as a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN), which was formerly the National League for Nursing Accrediting Commission, Inc. (NLNAC) and is up for full accreditation by Spring 2014.
+The MSN degree at Eastern New Mexico University has applied to be a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN), which was formerly the National League for Nursing Accrediting Commission, Inc. (NLNAC) and is up for full accreditation by Spring 2014.

 The MSN degree at Eastern New Mexico University is comprised of: